python/mypy/docs/source/type_narrowing.rst

          return isinstance(val, int) and val > 0

    A consequence of this is that mypy cannot narrow the type for the case where a type guard function returns ``False``.
-This also means that user defined type guards cannot be used as fully equivalent replacements for the built-in type narrowing logic that is done for ``isinstance`` and others.
+This also means that user-defined type guards cannot be used as fully equivalent replacements for the built-in type narrowing logic that is done for ``isinstance`` and others.